Adam Somerset reviews Angela V John’s Turning the Tide: The Life of Lady Rhondda, which recounts the story Welsh Suffragette Margaret Haig Thomas.

 Haig Thomas saw in the two Emancipation Acts, 1918 and 1928, the fulfilment of the campaigning years of the first part of her life.
 ‘Women have seen what they can do’ she tells a journalist in October 1917 ‘they have learned to undertake the most amazing difficult tasks’.
 The second half of John’s narrative is given to her career as writer and editor-publisher of the journal Time and Tide.

 In 1921 Haig Thomas publishes a three hundred page biography of her father.
 Time and Tide establishes for itself a circulation of twelve to fifteen thousand, only a thousand or so behind the centuries-old Spectator.
-It reinforces Haig Thomas’ position at the centre of literary and cultural life.
+It reinforces Margaret Haig Thomas’ position at the centre of literary and cultural life.
 She is friends with Ellen Wilkinson, Labour’s first woman MP and writer of the 1929 novel Clash.
 An incident in which her printers refuse to deal with a Sean O’Casey story on grounds of its sexual explicitness brings letters of protest from Yeats, Shaw, Desmond McCarthy and Harold Laski.

 Her eminence gives rise to a crude caricature in a 1937 novel by H G Wells.
 The literary career runs side by side with an array of public and business roles and activities.
 An AGM of the Celtic Collieries Ltd opens with the address ‘Lady Rhondda and Gentlemen’.
 She is chair on a platform at a 1927 Trafalgar Square rally that calls for further parliamentary reform.
 The Equal Franchise Bill receives its Royal Assent 2nd July 1928.

 The last pages of this accomplished biography summarise well the life and legacy.
-Angela V John does not play down the privilege of birth but retraces the years of campaigning for equality, actions that take her subject as far as a prison sentence.
+Angela V John in Turning the Tide does not play down the privilege of birth but retraces the years of campaigning for equality, actions that take her subject as far as a prison sentence.
 The by then Lady Rhondda’s full and eventful life ends aged seventy-five July 1958.
 The Times heads its obituary ‘Champion of her Sex’.